LITTLE LIGHTS CHRISTIAN EARLY LEARNING CENTER

 CURRICULUM AND LEARNING ENVIRONMENT

 Our staff truly enjoy interacting with young children and are educated in the field of early childhood.
 They are dedicated to helping provide an environment where your child can develop physically, learn social skills, know they are uniquely valued, while stimulating their intellectual curiosity and creativity.
 Through teacher guided play children understand new concepts, build self-confidence, and develop new skills.
-A copy of our basic curriculum structure is available in the office or see our Curriculum Basis link.
+A copy of our basic curriculum structure is available on our website, Curriculum Basis link.

 Each classroom follows a basic, flexible schedule designed to meet the current needs of the children.
 It is filled with a balance of activities to meet your child’s developmental needs and to provide for their personal care.
 This gives organization and structure to your child’s day.
 Schedules are posted in the individual classrooms.